jawooson/AI_Project_3/README.md

 "In an embedding, words are represented by dense vectors where a vector represents the projection of the word into a continuous vector space.

-The position of a word within the vector space is learned from text and is based on the words that surround the word when it is used." [word embedding article 1]
+The position of a word within the vector space is learned from text and is based on the words that surround the word when it is used." [[10]](https://machinelearningmastery.com/use-word-embedding-layers-deep-learning-keras/)

 The position of a word in the learned vector space is referred to as its embedding.